qvdm/PasswordThing/docs/technical.md

 generator.

-The stored entropy is used to create password characters from the available character set, which may be modified by the user through the programming interface.
+The stored entropy is used to create password characters from the available character set, which may be modified by the user through the configuration interface.

 Some entropy is wasted on thrown-away bits to avoid modulo bias  so that the randomness of the generated passwords are not dependent on the selected character set.

-# Programming interface issues
+# Configuration interface issues
-The programming user interface is not very fault tolerant and bad input can cause it to go into a state where nothing seems to work properly,
+The configuration user interface is not very fault tolerant and bad input can cause it to go into a state where nothing seems to work properly,

-In that case, just unplug and restart the programming session.
+In that case, just unplug and restart the configuration session.
 If password generation or entry stops working for a slot, use the Generate button to generate a password for the slot in normal mode, and try again.